Robinlovelace/open-gat/README.md

 from private cars by 2030”).
-The rewards can be great: transport planners who have designed — and helped to implement — plans appropriate to the needs of an area leave a legacy that will benefit people and the environment for generations to come.\[1\]
+The rewards can be great: transport planners who have designed — and helped to implement — plans appropriate to the needs of an area leave a legacy that will benefit people and the environment for generations to come.[1]

-Transport planning can be considered as “more of an art than a technique”, although *good* transport plans also rely on robust analysis and modelling of sometimes large and usually spatial input datasets (Dios Ort’uzar S. and Willumsen 2011).
+Transport planning can be considered as “more of an art than a technique,” although *good* transport plans also rely on robust analysis and modelling of sometimes large and usually spatial input datasets (Dios Ort’uzar S. and Willumsen 2011).
 Ways and other pieces of transport infrastructure must *go somewhere*; transport planning involves consideration of where investment and other interventions are most needed.
 Tools for geographic analysis have been used in transport